ewpratten/ewpratten.com/content/blog/2021-12-03-quaternions.md

 ---
 layout: page
-title: "A rusty guide to quaternions"
+title: A rusty guide to quaternions
-description: "Fast and efficient 3D object manipulation"
+description: Fast and efficient 3D object manipulation
 date: 2021-12-03
+tags:
-tags: reference
+  - reference
+  - math
 draft: false
 extra:
-  uses: [katex]
+  uses:
+    - katex
   excerpt: This post is an overview of Quaternions for Rust programmers, and anyone willing to learn.
 ---